WGPB

 WGPB FM 97.7 is a public radio station in Rome, Georgia.
 It is part of the Georgia Public Broadcasting radio network, a state network which in turn is a member of National Public Radio, Public Radio Exchange, and American Public Media.
 Unlike most stations on the GPB network, WGPB does not completely simulcast with the network.
 WGPB also produces its own programs.
-The studios are located at Georgia Highlands College's Heritage Hall campus in downtown Rome, from which locally produced programming originates.
+The studios are located at the James D. Maddox Heritage Hall on Georgia Highlands College's Heritage Hall campus on East 3rd Avenue in downtown Rome, from which locally produced programming originates.
 The station began broadcasting as WGPB at 5 AM on June 30, 2006.

 History

 The station began broadcasting May 22, 1965 as WROM-FM, sister station to WROM AM 710.
 It had that callsign until November 1979 when it became WKCX, known as "K98", most recently with a hot adult contemporary format.
 A satellite-delivered format was used during most of the broadcast day, except for mornings and afternoons.
 The station was previously owned by Mills Fitzner, who owned WKCX for 20 years under the name Briar Creek Broadcasting Corp.